dadi/web/README.md

 ## Documentation

-Documentation is maintained under the `docs` branch.
+Documentation can be found at the [DADI Docs site](http://docs.dadi.tech/web/).

 ## Licence